linzhangUCA/3421tpl-lidar_scan/README.md

 ### 1. (80%) LiDAR Scan Visualization
 Complete [plot_scan.py](plot_scan.py) to achieve following requests.
 1. (10%) Complete at least 1 successful scan in 360 degrees with 100+ non-zero distance samples.
 2. (20%) Plot the data points from last successful scan under the polar coordinate system.
-Only plot the data points within 0 to 1 meter range.
+Limit the visiable range within 0 to 1 meter.
 3. (10%) Save the plot as a image file (PNG or JPG) in this repository.
 4. (40%) Log distance samples at 0, 135, and 225 degrees and the corresponding Cartesian coordinates under the frame set as shown in the figure below.
 - Distance at 0 deg: ? m, Cartesian coordinates: (?, ?) m.